Cookie

 message

-This situation mainly happens because FlexyHub is an advanced professional-grade app that contains multiple third-party kernel extensions (KEXTs).
+This situation mainly happens because FlexiHub is an advanced professional-grade app that contains multiple third-party kernel extensions (KEXTs).
 And all of those KEXTs must be manually approved by the machine’s user, or else they won’t be even downloaded, let alone installed or used.

 To fix this minor nuisance once and for all, open your machine’s System Preferences and choose Security & Privacy.
 Now, at the very bottom of the General tab, find the message saying ‘System software from developer Electronic Team was block from loading.’
 Click the Allow button next to this message, and the required FlexiHub’s kernel extensions will be automatically downloaded and install.
 You’ll be able to use the app whenever you need to extend a USB peripheral across your network or use some device attached to a remote PC with no error messages popping up.